Commercial formularies/drug lists for all Commercial lines of business in Oregon and Washington are updated for Q1 2018.

 Health Net’s Drug Lists are updated quarterly and available online:

-To view online, go to www.healthnet.com/employer > Select Your State (Oregon or Washington) > Pharmacy Information > View Drug Lists
+To view online, go to www.healthnet.com/broker > Select Your State (Oregon or Washington) > Pharmacy Plan Information > View our Drug Lists.

 - The Essential Rx Drug List (EDL) is an Affordable Care Act-compliant formulary used by Commercial members (IFP, Small and Large Group members).

 - The Aon Active Health Exchange Drug List (ADL) is used by groups/members who sign up under the Aon Hewitt private exchange.

 You may also view the current PDF here.